Top 10 NFL Players of the 30s

 2 Bronko Nagurski Bronislau "Bronko" Nagurski was a Canadian-born American football player, renowned for his strength and size.

-He was a powerful man, so powerful that he was also a professional wrestler, so good he was a heavyweight champion in the N W A. In Pro football, he was a leader and a champion with those Chicago Bears.
+He was a powerful man, so powerful that he was also a professional wrestler, and so good that he was a heavyweight champion in the NWA.
+In pro football, he was a leader and a champion with the Chicago Bears.
 He rushed for 2,778 yards and 25 touchdowns.
-But the real strength is his heart and would do whatever it takes to make a team a winner.
-When many Bears went off to serve for their country during World War II.
-He came back in 1943, and with that he retired again, only this time as an NFL champion, a Bear legend for all times.

 Its Joeysworld